matloff/R-vs.-Python-for-Data-Science/README.md

 Python coder, have been for many years.
 I hope this analysis will be considered fair and helpful.

+Again, **please note:**  The emphasis here is on Data Science, not Computer Science.

 ## Learning curve

 *Huge win for R.*